ACE to Invest Rs 4 Bn in New Construction Crane Facility at Palwal, Haryana

 Equipment

-Action Construction Equipment (ACE), India’s leading construction equipment and crane manufacturer, has announced an investment of Rs 4 billion to set up a new tower crane manufacturing facility at Palwal, Faridabad, Haryana.
+Action Construction Equipment (ACE), India’s leading construction equipment and crane manufacturer, has announced an investment of Rs 4 billion to set up a new construction crane manufacturing facility at Palwal, Faridabad, Haryana.
 Spanning 22 acres, the facility is aimed at meeting the growing demand in the construction sector and strengthening ACE’s manufacturing footprint.

 Alongside this expansion, ACE has also acquired 32 acres of land in Indore for future projects, aligning with its long-term growth strategy.